scilus/scil-documentation/source/arriving/setup_computer.rst

     sudo apt update
     sudo apt install -y apptainer

-Additional information can be found on the official documentation: `<https://apptainer.org/docs/admin/main/installation.html#install-ubuntu-packages>`__.
+Additional information can be found on the `official documentation <https://apptainer.org/docs/admin/main/installation.html#install-ubuntu-packages>`__.

 Finally, launch :bash:`apptainer --version` to verify if it is installed correctly.